Mohanalavala/HealthApp/Contributions/Tejaswi/README.md

 - On the first Half-day, We team members joined a zoom meeting and discussed about project presentation.
 - I started working on the tasks assigned to me by one of my team member.
 - As a team, we discussed a few ideas apart from the client requirements which makes our application more flexible.
-- I started workin on PPT for client presentation and i have started my commits.
+- I started working on PPT for client presentation and started my commits.

 ## Half Day 2